 You know how mothers aren’t supposed to have favorite children?
 (But we know they do, right, Mum?)
 Fortunately the same rules don’t apply to foragers.
 I’m often asked what my favorite wild edible plant is, and I don’t hesitate to answer: milkweed.

 Milkweed is an edible superstar in my book, providing four edible parts: shoots, flower buds, flowers, and immature seed pods.
-Of course harvest times will vary depending on where you live and forage, but where I am, milkweed pod season is just beginning and I plan to enjoy every minute of it.
+Of course harvest times will vary depending on where you live and forage, but where I am, milkweed pod season is just beginning and I plan to enjoy every minute of it with these deep fried milkweed pods.

 In the past I’ve used the pods in soups and stews, and I’ve even given pan frying a whirl.
 But this year I decided to break out the Fry Daddy and I’m never looking back.
 Oh.
 So.
 Good.